Find out how to apply for your bursary and how to send your supporting information.

 - We cannot accept cheques or cash to cover any postage costs.

-We aim to return all your supporting evidence documentation to you within 15 working days from it being scanned.
+We aim to return all your supporting evidence documentation to you within 15 working days from the date it is scanned to our system.